 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Durand is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Durand is a city of service providers, professionals, and sales and office workers.
 There are especially a lot of people living in Durand who work in office and administrative support (16.18%), management occupations (9.12%), and healthcare suport services (8.03%).

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 14.53% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+Telecommuters are a relatively large percentage of the workforce: 14.53% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Durand’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, Durand’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

-Durand is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Durand doesn't have a public transportation system that people use for their commute.

-The overall education level of Durand is somewhat higher than in the average US city of 21.84%: 25.27% of adults 25 and older in the city have at least a bachelor's degree.
+In terms of college education, Durand is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 25.27% of adults 25 and older in the city have at least a bachelor's degree.

 The per capita income in Durand in 2022 was $34,784, which is middle income relative to Wisconsin and the nation.
 This equates to an annual income of $139,136 for a family of four.
 However, Durand contains both very wealthy and poor people as well.